 Headquartered in the Texas Medical Center, Houston Hospice's service area is covered through four strategically located offices to meet the needs of our area's burgeoning population.
-We currently serve a multi-county area in Texas that has grown far beyond Harris County to include all or parts of Harris, Waller, Fort Bend, Montgomery, Wharton, Matagorda, Austin, Colorado, Brazoria and Jackson counties.
+We serve a multi-county area in Texas that includes all or parts of Harris, Waller, Fort Bend, Montgomery, Wharton, Matagorda, Austin, Colorado, Brazoria and Jackson counties.

 Houston Hospice provides uncompromising, compassionate end-of-life care to patients and families in our community.

 The Speakers Bureau of Houston Hospice was formed in 2005 as an extension of our nonprofit outreach mission to serve our neighbors in the Greater Houston area.
 Through free community education, the Speakers Bureau promotes healthy social engagement for participants on a variety of subjects and addresses inquiries about modern hospice care.

 Popular topics include: "Preserving Your Memories," "How to Talk to Your Doctor," "Our Loved Ones Are Not Mind Readers: Making Medical Contingency Plans Before a Crisis," and "Caregivers Deserve Care Too".
 Our free presentations are often booked months in advance - please contact Martha at 713-677-7116 or email firstname.lastname@example.org right away to schedule a speaker for your group.